eStep/docker-intro/docker-build.md

 * `EXPOSE` will expose the port in the container to the outside
 * `CMD` is the default command when running the container

-Now we are going to build this iamge.
+Now we are going to build this image.

 ```sh
 $ docker build -t flask .